Featured Image by Little_Foxy from Pixabay

 Fourteen years ago, when I first moved to this area, I very quickly made a new friend, another mother from the school my older daughter was attending.
 Right from the start, we established a strong ritual.
 Once a month we went on a girl’s night out, going to dinner and a movie afterwards.
 This ritual lasted long after our children were not attending the same school anymore and they had lost touch with each other.
 Our friendship remained strong due to our ritual.

-Then our lives became so busy that we did not have a lot of time anymore to go out at night and we changed our ritual to going for lunch.
+Then our lives became so busy that we did not have a lot of time anymore to go out at night and we changed our ritual to go for lunch.
 However, that new ritual did not have the same strength as our old one.
 I am sad to say that our lunch dates became more and more infrequent and our friendship drifted apart.
 Friendships need rituals.
 Some friendships need regularly shared activities, other friendships can survive on picking up the phone twice a year on each other’s birthday.
 However, without recognizing the bond in an intentional way, the friendship is going to struggle to survive.

 The one relationship which we sometimes forget when it comes to rituals is our partnership or marriage.
 When I was married to my first husband, we didn’t go out anymore for regular dates after the children were born.
 We didn’t recognize the importance of alone time and rituals to keep our bond strong.
 Regular small gestures or ways of connecting go a long way in keeping a relationship healthy.